Amazon RDS for Db2 licensing options - Amazon Relational Database Service

 Db2 Advanced Edition

-To track license usage of your RDS for Db2 DB instances, you can create a self-managed license.
+To track license usage of your RDS for Db2 DB instances, you must create a self-managed license.
 In this case, RDS for Db2 resources that match the product information filter are automatically associated with the self-managed license.
 Discovery of RDS for Db2 DB instances can take up to 24 hours.

 To create a self-managed license to track the license usage of your RDS for Db2 DB instances